SidneyTeodoroJr/LinkedinAutoBot/README.md

 <h2>Classe ImageLocator</h2>

-<p>A classe ImageLocator é responsável por localizar elementos de imagem na tela e interagir com eles.
-Os principais parâmetros e métodos incluem:</p>

-- <h3>Parâmetros:</h3>

-1. `img_path:` Caminho da imagem a ser localizada.
-2. `max_attempts:` Número máximo de tentativas para localizar a imagem.
-3. `search_interval:` Intervalo de tempo entre tentativas de busca.
-4. `duration:` Duração do movimento do mouse até a posição localizada.
-5. `confidence:` Nível de confiança ao localizar a imagem (de 0 a 1).

-- <h3>Método start_search:</h3>

-1. Localiza a imagem na tela e executa um clique se encontrada.
-2. Se a imagem não for encontrada após o número máximo de tentativas, imprime uma mensagem de erro.

-<h2>Componentes Personalizados</h2>

-<p>Abaixo estão os principais componentes personalizados utilizados na aplicação:</p>

-1. `CustonAppBar:` Uma barra de aplicativo que inclui ícones para informações e alternância entre temas.
-2. `CustonCard:` Um cartão que pode conter informações e é estilizado com uma cor de fundo personalizada.
-3. `CustonSwitch:` Um switch que pode ser utilizado para alternar configurações, com cor ativa e tooltip personalizáveis.
-4. `CustonText:` Um componente de texto que permite personalizar cor, peso, alinhamento e tamanho.
-5. `bot_name:` Um campo de entrada para o nome do bot, com ícone de raio.
-6. `InputSearch:` Um campo de entrada para pesquisar termos, com ícone de lupa.
-7. `time_slider:` Um slider para ajustar o tempo entre cliques, com intervalo de 3 a 10 segundos.
-8. `connects_slider:` Um slider para definir o número de conexões por página, com intervalo de 1 a 7.
-9. `pages_slider:` Um slider para definir o número de páginas que o bot irá percorrer, com intervalo de 1 a 10.

-<h2>Página Inicial</h2>

-<p>A página inicial (home_page) é composta pelos seguintes elementos:</p>

-1. `CustonAppBar:` Uma barra de aplicativo que inclui opções para abrir o repositório do GitHub e alternar entre temas.
-2. `Texto de Boas-vindas:` Uma mensagem central que diz "Best engagement bot for LinkedIn".
-3. `Imagem:` Um ícone representativo da aplicação, exibido em tamanho 350x350.
-4. `Instruções:` Mensagens que incentivam o usuário a fazer login no LinkedIn antes de prosseguir.
-5. `Botão "Start Setup":` Um botão destacado que inicia o processo de configuração, com um estilo personalizado.

-<h2>Página de Configuração</h2>

-<p>A página de configuração (setup_page) permite que os usuários personalizem as configurações do bot.
-Os principais componentes incluem:</p>

-1. `Banner:` Uma imagem de capa com uma descrição da funcionalidade do bot.
-2. `Cartões de Informação:` Exibem informações sobre a quantidade de conexões, páginas e tempo configurado pelo usuário, utilizando sliders.
-3. `Configuração de Automação:` Inclui campos de entrada para nome do bot e pesquisa, além de sliders para configurar o número de conexões, páginas e tempo.
-4. `Botão "GO":` Um botão que inicia a automação, ao clicar, aciona a função AutoBot.

-<h2>Função AutoBot</h2>

-<p>A função AutoBot é responsável por executar o processo de automação no LinkedIn.
-Os principais passos incluem:</p>

-1. Minimizar todas as janelas e abrir o LinkedIn.
-2. Localizar e interagir com o campo de busca.
-3. Navegar pelas páginas de resultados e enviar solicitações de conexão com base nas configurações do usuário.
-4. Gerenciar a navegação entre páginas e a quantidade de conexões.
-5. Finalizar a sessão do bot e fechar o navegador.

-<h2>Principais Funções</h2>

-1. `open_website:` Abre a URL do repositório do GitHub.
-2. `toggle_theme:` Alterna entre os temas claro e escuro.
-3. `start_setup:` Navega para a página de configuração.
-4. `start_home:` Retorna para a página inicial.
-5. `route_change:` Gerencia a mudança de rotas na aplicação.
-6. `AutoBot:` Função que inicia a automação com as configurações definidas pelo usuário.

-<h2>Licença</h2>

-<p>Este projeto está licenciado sob a MIT License.
-Clique no link a baixo para mais detalhes.</p>
+<p>The ImageLocator class is responsible for locating image elements on the screen and interacting with them.
+The main parameters and methods include:</p>

+- <h3>Parameters:</h3>

+1. `img_path:` Path of the image to be located.
+2. `max_attempts:` Maximum number of attempts to locate the image.
+3. `search_interval:` Time interval between search attempts.
+4. `duration:` Duration of the mouse movement until the located position.
+5. `confidence:` Confidence level when locating the image (from 0 to 1).

+- <h3>start_search method:</h3>

+1. Locates the image on the screen and performs a click if found.

+2. If the image is not found after the maximum number of attempts, prints an error message.

+<h2>Custom Components</h2>

+<p>Below are the main custom components used in the application:</p>

+1. `CustonAppBar:` An application bar that includes icons for information and switching between themes.
+2. `CustonCard:` A card that can contain information and is styled with a custom background color.
+3. `CustonSwitch:` A switch that can be used to toggle settings, with customizable active color and tooltip.
+4. `CustonText:` A text component that allows you to customize color, weight, alignment, and size.
+5. `bot_name:` ​​An input field for the bot name, with a lightning bolt icon.
+6. `InputSearch:` An input field to search for terms, with a magnifying glass icon.
+7. `time_slider:` A slider to adjust the time between clicks, with a range of 3 to 10 seconds.
+8. `connects_slider:` A slider to set the number of connections per page, with a range of 1 to 7.
+9. `pages_slider:` A slider to set the number of pages the bot will go through, with a range of 1 to 10.

+<h2>Home Page</h2>

+<p>The home page (home_page) consists of the following elements:</p>

+1. `CustonAppBar:` An application bar that includes options for opening the GitHub repository and switching between themes.
+2. `Welcome Text:` A central message that reads "Best engagement bot for LinkedIn".
+3. `Image:` An icon representing the application, displayed at 350x350.
+4. `Instructions:` Messages that encourage the user to log in to LinkedIn before proceeding.
+5. `"Start Setup" Button:` A prominent button that starts the setup process, with a custom style.

+<h2>Setup Page</h2>

+<p>The setup_page allows users to customize the bot's settings.
+The main components include:</p>

+1. `Banner:` A cover image with a description of the bot's functionality.

+2. `Information Cards:` Display information about the number of connections, pages, and time configured by the user, using sliders.

+3. `Automation Configuration:` Includes input fields for the bot name and search, as well as sliders for configuring the number of connections, pages, and time.

+4. `"GO" Button:` A button that starts the automation, when clicked, triggers the AutoBot function.

+<h2>AutoBot Function</h2>

+<p>The AutoBot function is responsible for executing the automation process on LinkedIn.
+The main steps include:</p>

+1. Minimize all windows and open LinkedIn.
+2. Locate and interact with the search field.
+3. Navigate through the results pages and send connection requests based on the user's settings.
+4. Manage navigation between pages and the number of connections.
+5. End the bot session and close the browser.

+<h2>Main Functions</h2>

+1. `open_website:` Opens the GitHub repository URL.
+2. `toggle_theme:` Toggles between light and dark themes.
+3. `start_setup:` Navigates to the setup page.
+4. `start_home:` Returns to the home page.
+5. `route_change:` Manages route changes in the application.
+6. `AutoBot:` Function that starts the automation with the settings defined by the user.

+<h2>Disclaimer</h2>

+<p>The developer is not responsible for any LinkedIn account blocking, improper use of the system or any problems that may arise as a result of using the bot.
+The use is the sole responsibility of the user.</p>

+<h2>License</h2>

+<p>This project is licensed under the MIT License.
+Click on the link below for more details.</p>

 [LICENSE](https://opensource.org/license/mit)